fastai/fastai/docs-dev/test.md

 ## Automated tests

 At the moment there are only a few automated tests, so we need to start expanding it!
 It's not easy to properly automatically test ML code, but there's lots of opportunities for unit tests.

 We use [pytest](https://docs.pytest.org/en/latest/).
+Here is a complete [pytest API reference](https://docs.pytest.org/en/latest/reference.html).

 The tests have been configured to automatically run against the git checked out `fastai` repository and not pre-installed `fastai`.